TheNetworker/TelcoCloud_ATDD/README.md

 ## How to run
-Visit the below blog post for more details https://basimaly.wordpress.com/2019/05/17/automated-testing-in-telco-cloud-using-robot-framework/
+Visit the following blog post for more details

+https://basimaly.wordpress.com/2019/05/17/automated-testing-in-telco-cloud-using-robot-framework/

 modify the credentials in pybot file